 UC Davis welcomes our applicants for faculty positions to provide their own unique perspectives on their past, present, and future aspirations and contributions to promoting equity, inclusion, and diversity in their professional careers.
-You may have worked, for example, with members of communities or local organizations, in politics, or with university constituents like students, staff, or faculty.
+You may have worked, for example, with members of communities or local organizations, in politics, or with university constituents like students, staff, or faculty to further the goals of equity and inclusion.
 We respect and recognize such activities as consonant with our mission at UC Davis: to advance the human condition through improving the quality of life for all, using a framework that connects its land-grant history to a transformative vision for the 21st century.

-There are a many resourceful ways our faculty have contributed to the “One World, One UC Davis” vision.
+There are many valuable ways our faculty have contributed to the “One World, One UC Davis” vision.
 These have included:

 - Commitment to using a faculty position to be a force of enlightenment and change by opening up opportunities to students who may have never known of the intellectual and life options that abound at our university.